Bogotá: Demographics

 In Bogotá, as in the rest of the country, urbanization has accelerated due to industrialization as well as complex political and social reasons such as poverty and violence, which led to migration from rural to urban areas throughout the twentieth and twenty-first centuries.
 A dramatic example of this is the number of displaced people who have arrived in Bogotá due to the internal armed conflict.

 Some estimates show that Bogotá's floating population may be as high as 4 million people, most of them being migrant workers from other departments and displaced people.
 The majority of the displaced population lives in the Ciudad Bolívar, Kennedy, Usme, and Bosa sections.

+Colombia has experienced steady improvements in life expectancy over the past several years, reflecting broader gains in public health, medical access, and socioeconomic development.
+National data show that life expectancy rose to 78.21 years in 2025, following 78.04 years in 2024.
+This continued an upward trend from 77.73 years in 2023 and 76.51 years in 2022, the latter representing a notable rebound from pandemic-related mortality increases in 2021.